voxpupuli/puppet-syntax/README.md

     PuppetSyntax.app_management = true

+`app_management` is supported on Puppet 4.3 or higher, defaulting to off.
+On Puppet 5, it is always enabled.

 Deprecation notices will cause a failure by default, you can override this functionality by setting:

     PuppetSyntax.fail_on_deprecation_notices = false